DataBiosphere/terra-cli/CONTRIBUTING.md

 This option is intended for tests, so that they don't overwrite the context for an installation on the same machine.

 Note that this override does not apply to installed JAR dependencies.
-So if you run integration tests against a CLI installation built from the latest GitHub release, the dependent libraries will be overwritten in the `$HOME/.terra/lib` directory, though logs, credentials, and context files will be preserved.
+So if you run integration tests against a CLI installation built from the latest GitHub release, the dependent libraries will overwrite an existing `$HOME/.terra/lib` directory, though logs, credentials, and context files will be preserved.
 (This doesn't apply to unit tests or integration tests run against a CLI installation built directly from source code, because their dependent libraries are all in the Gradle build directory.)